St. Philip’s Church

 142 Church St, Charleston, SC 29401, USA

-Nicknamed the “Holy City,” Charleston is home to an abundance of churches, the most notable of which is St. Philip’s.
+St. Philip’s ChurchNicknamed the Holy City for its abundance of churches, Charleston's most notable house of worship is St. Philip’s.
 The Anglican parish was constructed in 1680 and rebuilt in 1835 after a devastating fire.
 Since then, it’s persevered through hurricanes, a major earthquake, and even shelling by the Union Army during the Civil War.
 Today, its sand-colored steeple rises prominently against the city skyline, serving as a symbol of dignity and determination.
 The churchyard—home to Vice President John C. Calhoun’s gravesite—is a popular spot on historical and ghost tours.
-To get inside the church, however, attend weekly services on Sunday and Wednesday mornings, or tour the offices and sanctuary during weekday business hours.
+To get inside the church, attend weekly services on Sunday and Wednesday mornings, or tour the offices and sanctuary during weekday business hours.